open-world-agents/desktop-env/README.md

 - ⌨️🖱️ **Keyboard/Mouse**: Capture and input keyboard and mouse events.
 - 🪟 **Window**: Get active window's name, bounding box, and handle (`hWnd`).

+🚨 **Note**: `desktop-env` supports **Windows** and **macOS**.
+Each platform uses its native APIs for optimal performance:

+- **Windows**: Uses DXGI/WGC APIs and GStreamer for screen capture
+- **macOS**: Uses Quartz Display Services, Quartz Event Services, and Accessibility APIs

-🚨 **Note**: Currently, `desktop-env` supports **Windows** OS.
-Since the main goal is to provide an efficiently optimized environment capable of running even real-time games, support for other operating systems will be added gradually.
+Since the main goal is to provide an efficiently optimized environment capable of running even real-time games, support for Linux will be added gradually.

 ---